adrianmay/rhaboo/README.md

 It's highly portable because it only relies on HTML5's localStorage.

 Persistence code runs in a background thread so the user interface remains snappy even when a lot of data changes are occuring.
+Browsers nevertheless resist closing the window until the persistence code has completed.

 How do I use it?
 ----------------